ajcr/probability-calculator/README.md

 The answer is **406**.

-The modulo (`%`) operator used above provides the facility to solve coin change problems, for example:
+The modulo (`%`) operator used above also provides a means to solve coin change problems, for example:

 > The UK currency has the following coins:
 >